nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Are you searching for ways to get around NUS all squeezed up in front of a tiny information board?<br>
 We have just the right solution for you!<br><br>
 Introducing **Nav@NUS**, you new navigation assistant!
-Nav@NUS is a useful command line interface (CLI) application to guide you in navigating around the NUS Kent Ridge campus via the school's shuttle services.
-This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.Nav@NUS is a tool tailor made for anyone unfamiliar to NUS Kent Ridge campus,students,professors and visitors included.
+Nav@NUS is a useful command line interface (CLI) application to guide you in navigating around the NUS campus via the school's shuttle services.
+This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.Nav@NUS is a tool tailor made for anyone unfamiliar to NUS  campus,students,professors and visitors included.
 Nav@NUS brings convenience to you and wishes your commute in NUS to be as effortless as possible.
 Nav@NUS uses a CLI to facilitate quick typing and retrieval of information that you require.